Reasoning about External Calls: The problem and our approach

-\paragraph{Well-formed modules} A module is well-formed, if its specification is well-formed, its public methods preserve the module's scoped invariants, and all methods satisfy their specifications - \cf Fig. \ref{f:wf}.
-A well-formed specification does not mention protection in negative positions (this is needed for the soundness of the method call rules).
-A method satisfies scoped invariants (or method specification) if its body satisfies the relevant pre- and post-conditions. \Eg to prove that \prg{Shop::buy} satisfies {$S_3$}, taking $stmts_{b}$ for the body of \prg{buy}, we have to prove: \\ $
+A module is well-formed, if its specification is well-formed, its public methods preserve the module's scoped invariants, and all methods satisfy their specifications - \cf Fig. \ref{f:wf}. {\Eg to prove that \prg{Shop::buy} satisfies {$S_4$}, taking $stmts_{b}$ for the body of \prg{buy}, we have to prove:} \\